Manny Pacquiao: Early years

 Pacquiao was introduced to boxing at the age of 12 by his maternal uncle Sardo Mejia.
-According to his autobiography, Pacquiao said watching Mike Tyson's defeat of James "Buster" Douglas in 1990 with his Uncle Sardo as an experience that, "changed my life forever."
+According to his autobiography, Pacquiao said watching James "Buster" Douglas defeat Mike Tyson in 1990 with his Uncle Sardo was an experience that "changed my life forever".
 Mejia began training his nephew in a makeshift home gym.
-After 6 months of training, Pacquiao began boxing in a park in General Santos eventually traveling to other cities to fight higher-ranked opponents.
+After 6 months of training, Pacquiao began boxing in a park in General Santos, eventually traveling to other cities to fight higher-ranked opponents.
 By age 15, he was considered the best junior boxer in the southern Philippines and he moved to Manila.
 In January 1995, at the age of 16, he made his professional boxing debut as a junior flyweight.

 Pacquiao stated of his early years, "Many of you know me as a legendary boxer, and I'm proud of that.
 However, that journey was not always easy.
 When I was younger, I became a fighter because I had to survive.
 I had nothing.
 I had no one to depend on except myself.
 I realized that boxing was something I was good at, and I trained hard so that I could keep myself and my family alive."

 On December 4, 1998, at the age of 19, he won his first major title, the World Boxing Council (WBC) flyweight title.